 - 5th: 22 Oct.2016

-- To commemorate the relase of Natsume Yujin-chou Vol.21 and Monthly LaLa 40th in Osaka.
+- To commemorate the relase of Natsume Yujin-chou Vol.21 and Monthly LaLa 40th in Osaka (on Animate Nipponbashi).

 The news of autograph session will be usually announced before only three or four weeks in LaLa.
-Only about 150 people in order of receipt can join in the autograph session.
-In some cases, you can make a reservation by phone, but must speak Japanese.
+Only about 100 or 150 people in order of receipt can join in the autograph session.

 However, if you can manage to come over to the autograph session from far, Yuki Midorikawa will certainly appreciate your visit.
 I recommend you write a fan letter, in Japanese or English.
 And I think you should learn some of the words in Japanese, for example; 「あなたに会うために[your country]から来ました。あなたの作品が大好きです。」 (anata ni au tame ni [your country] kara kimashita. anata no sakuhinn ga daisuki desu.)
 It means "I'm from [your country] today to meet you, I like your works very much!".